elec-e8408-mini-project-2025/project-documentation/README.md

 ### Communications interfaces

-The BlueTooth capabilities MUST use the BlueTooth version v4.2 or below
+The Bluetooth capabilities MUST use the Bluetooth version v4.2 or below

 The Web Application MUST use HTTP and TCP/IP procotols to be able to view the WebUI